 |Purslane sauted in butter with onions and garlic.|

 I love foraging.
-I love writing posts about foraging.
+I love writing posts about foraging here on my blog.
 But every time I go to write a post on foraging, I start questioning myself.
 Will this post actually help most of my readers?
 Does this plant actually grow where my readers live and not just locally?
 Is the plant easy to find, especially for readers who don't live in the country side?
 Because of different climates, is this plant actually in season where most of my readers live (various parts of the US)?
 Does the plant taste good enough and not entail too much hard work that most readers will actually try it out themselves?

 Purslane (portulaca oleracea- also known as pigweed, verdolaga, pusley, or little hogweed) poses none of these problems, and is actually the perfect foraged food to feature on my blog.